g1n0st/AyaGui/README.md

 # AyaGui

-Last update: 2020/5/10
+Last update: 2020/5/11

 g1n0st

-**AyaGui** is a lite imgui-mode graphical user interface library in Modern C++ and OpenGL developed by g1n0st, inspired by Dear imgui.
+**AyaGui** is a lite imgui-mode graphical user interface library based on Modern C++ and OpenGL developed by g1n0st, inspired by Dear imgui.
 It is lite, portable and self - contained(no external dependencies) You can easily integrate it into your 3D - pipeline enabled application at any time.

 **AyaGui** is designed to enable fast iterations and to empower programmers to create content creation tools  and visualization / debug tools(as opposed to UI for the average end - user).
 It favors simplicity and productivity toward this goal,  and lacks certain features normally found in more high - level libraries.